Sheetal6378/DataAnalystProject/README.md

 # DataAnalystProject
 I developed a comprehensive project in PowerBi, creating multiple dashboards and tables to analyze the data.
 This process involved several stages, including data preprocessing, data cleaning, and data visualization

-Blinkit Sales Analysis - Power BI Dashboard
+## Blinkit Sales Analysis - Power BI Dashboard

-Project Overview
+## Project Overview

 This project aims to conduct a comprehensive analysis of Blinkit's sales performance, customer satisfaction, and inventory distribution.
 Using various KPIs and visualizations in Power BI, we identify key insights and opportunities for optimization.

-Short Description
+## Short Description
 This Power BI project analyzes Blinkit's sales performance using key metrics like Total Sales, Average Sales, Number of Items Sold, and Average Rating.
 The dashboard includes various visualizations such as bar charts, donut charts, and funnel maps to assess trends in sales by fat content, item type, outlet size, and location.
 The insights help in identifying opportunities for business optimization and performance improvement.

-Key Performance Indicators (KPIs)
+## Key Performance Indicators (KPIs)

 The dashboard includes the following key metrics to evaluate performance:

+The overall revenue generated from all items sold.

 Total Sales - The overall revenue generated from all items sold.